 - Use a white front light and red rear light or reflector at night (required by law).

 - Use hand signals when turning.

 - Make eye contact with drivers.

 - Keep your bike well maintained.
 Replace worn parts and components as needed.

-This type of accident happens when a motorist or passenger in a car opens the door quickly without first looking for bicyclists.
+This happens when a motorist or passenger in a car opens the door quickly without first looking for bicyclists.
 The result is that the bicyclist is unable to brake in time and crashes into the door.
 Dooring accidents can cause serious injuries.
 An injured bicyclist can face mounting medical bills and weeks or months of recovery.

 The state of Washington and local towns and municipalities have laws that require people to use caution when exiting a motor vehicle next to a traffic lane.
-Attorney Colin Scott can investigate your case to prove negligence and help you recover compensation for your dooring accident injuries.
+Attorney Colin Scott can investigate your case to prove negligence and help you recover compensation for your injuries.

 When drivers are distracted, they don't see bicyclists on the road.
 Examples of distracted driving include texting, adjusting dashboard controls, eating or drinking, reaching for something on the floor and talking to passengers.
 The result is often a collision that can leave a bicyclist seriously injured.